andersonodev/justcodes.com.br/README.md

 👉 **Bento Grid**: Modern layout presenting personal information using cutting-edge CSS design techniques.

-👉 **3D Elements**:  Interactive 3D design elements, such as a GitHub-style globe and card hover effects, adding depth and engagement.

 👉 **Testimonials**: Dynamic testimonials area with scrolling or animated content for enhanced engagement.